Bira/octopus-carnival/_drafts/hells-rebels-04-part-03.md

 All of the PC's heroics quickly become common knowledge, now that there is no more need for secrecy on their part.
 Soon after they recover from the temple raid, they and their allies are invited to a huge party in their honor.
-It takes place on Bleakbridge - the same spot where the PCs busted a blockade early in the adventure.
+It takes place on Bleakbridge - the same spot where the PCs busted a blockade in Part 01 of the adventure.

 The place is quite crowded now.
 A wooden stage has been erected right in the middle of the bridge, where a whole bunch of statues are covered with cloth awaiting for their unveiling.
-The PCs, every single member of the Silver Ravens, and anyone else whom they had significant interactions with will be at the party.
+The PCs, every single member of the Silver Ravens, and anyone else whom they had positive interactions with will be at the party.

 Some time after the party gets going, the mayor calls the PCs up to the stage, makes a speech renaming the bridge from Bleakbridge to the Silver Span, and